sarathkumarsankar/TfL-App/README.md

 - **User-friendly UI:** Clean and intuitive interface for a seamless user experience.
 - **Accessibility:** Supports text scaling, voice-over, and other accessibility features.
 - **Testing:** Includes both unit tests and UI tests for robust code coverage.

+## Assumptions

+1. **Tube Line Status API:** The app assumes that the "tube/status" API endpoint provides live data for all tube lines.
+Consequently, the status is hardcoded as "Live" in the table view header, reflecting the real-time nature of the information.

+2. **Design Inspiration:** The design of this app is inspired by the existing TFL Go app.
+This decision was made to offer users a familiar and user-friendly interface, particularly for those accustomed to using official Transport for London apps.

 ## Getting Started